Due to IP65 protection class rating, this laser measurer can be used even in the most extreme conditions and environments.

 up to 50 m (+/- 1.5mm)

-2-line LCD-display with backlight, Surface and volume calculations, Pythagoras indirect height function, Storing of 5 last measurements, Auto power-off, Belt pouch included
+2-line LCD screen with backlight, Surface and volume calculations, Pythagoras indirect height function, Storing of 5 last measurements, Auto power-off, Belt pouch included

 2 x "ААА" type batteries